fastify/fastify/docs/Logging.md

 [abstract-logging](https://www.npmjs.com/package/abstract-logging) for
 this purpose.

-Since Fastify is really focused on performances, it uses [pino](https://github.com/pinojs/pino) as its logger, with the default log level when enabled set to `'info'`.
+Since Fastify is really focused on performances, it uses [pino](https://github.com/pinojs/pino) as its logger, with the default log level, when enabled, set to `'info'`.

 Enabling the logger is extremely easy: